Rahulk2604/Time-series-forecasting-using-LSTM/README.md

-# Time-series-forecasting-using-LSTM
+# Time-series-forecasting
-An inventory forecasting model build using LSTM
+An inventory forecasting model build using LSTM and fbprophet